In this post

 Filling Skills Gaps in Your Existing Role

 Once the novelty of staying home and working in your PJs wears off, you may start thinking of ways to upskill so that you can hit the ground running once you return to the office.
 Perhaps you’ve noticed that there are certain skills that would be beneficial to have in your current role.
-Or maybe you’re thinking of ways to future-proof your skillset given the ever-changing nature of the world around us.
+Or maybe you’re thinking of ways to future-proof your skillset has given the ever-changing nature of the world around us.
 Whatever your motivation, now could be a good time to learn new skills from home.

-Thankfully, the prevalence of online learning means there’s no shortage of courses, classes and workshops that can be taken from the comfort of your own home.
+Thankfully, the prevalence of online learning means there’s no shortage of courses, classes, and workshops that can be taken from the comfort of your own home.
 These online courses can be in the form of succinct Skillshare, LinkedIn Learning or Learn with Google videos, or even entire degrees that can be completed online.

 Developing a new skill set for the future of work

 Perhaps you’ve always wanted to pivot into a coding or digital marketing career, or want to work from home on a permanent basis.
-Whatever your objective, developing the right skillset is essential for success.
+Whatever your objective, developing the right skill set is essential for success.
 When upskilling to change careers, it’s smart to look at transferrable or universal skills.

 Australia’s online learning future

 Aside from the job insecurity we are seeing from the COVID-19 pandemic, upskilling will prove a worthwhile endeavour for all Australians.
-In fact, one in three future jobs are expected to require problem-solving as a core skill, while one in five jobs will require process skills, meaning upskilling needs to be front of mind for all Aussies, from young people to those already established in their fields.
+In fact, one in three future jobs is expected to require problem-solving as a core skill, while one in five jobs will require process skills, meaning upskilling needs to be front of mind for all Aussies, from young people to those already established in their fields.

 With the spread of coronavirus, the Australian Government also recognises the pivotal role upskilling can play for the nation’s economy.
 Deputy Lord Mayor Arron Wood recently announced that up to $1 million would be provided to businesses for training and support, and a further $500,000 in grants would be provided to support businesses develop e-commerce and online services.